*brevity is the soul of wit

 Maziar Ghaderi is a Toronto-based multimedia designer, producer and director that works with visual media and interactive technology.
 With a background in multimedia production, his work is situated at the intersection of technology, the experiential and creative direction.

-Maziar's work has been curated in Toronto, Halifax, LA, Istanbul, Dubai and Abu Dhabi, and the merit of his artistic practise and design research has been recognized by the International Symposium on Electronic Art (2014), IxDA (2013) and SIGGRAPH (2013).
-He has also presented at eLeo, Augmented Cinema Film Festival, Toronto Wearables Meetup, Mesh, Intersections14, HarbourFront Centre's HATCH festival, Sumahan Art Centre, The Fridge Dubai, Nuit Blanche: Les Rues Des Refusés, the Ontario Centre of Excellence and has co-authored several academic articles for design conferences.
-Past clients include Fair Trade Vancouver, Amnesty International, Oxfam, OCADU, and CAMH.
+Maziar's work has been curated in Toronto, Vancouver, Halifax, LA, Istanbul, Dubai and Abu Dhabi, and the merit of his artistic practise and design research has been recognized by the International Symposium on Electronic Art (2014), The Creator's Project (2015), IxDA (2013) and SIGGRAPH (2013).
+He has also presented at eLeo, Augmented Cinema Film Festival, Toronto Wearables Meetup, Mesh, Intersections14, HarbourFront Centre's HATCH festival, Sumahan Art Centre, The Fridge Dubai, Nuit Blanche: Les Rues Des Refusés, Ontario Centre of Excellence and has co-authored several academic articles for design conferences.
+Past clients include Fair Trade Vancouver, Soho House Toronto, Amnesty International, Oxfam, OCADU, and CAMH.

 Under the direction of Marina Abramovic, Maziar was the media producer and on-site technical assistant for the 2013 Luminato Festival's MAI Prototype, and has directed and produced his original work, Dissolving Self for International Symposium on Electronic Art 2014 (ISEA) held in Dubai.